 If you or a loved one has developed health problems or died as a result of cadmium exposure, you may be eligible to seek compensation for your losses and suffering.
 Those who can be held responsible for cadmium exposure include negligent employers, manufacturers, industrial operators, food manufacturers, and even government entities.

-To learn more about your legal rights and options, please contact the qualified cadmium attorneys at Oshman & Mirisola today.
+To learn more about your legal rights and options, please contact the qualified cadmium attorneys at The Oshman Firm today.
 We offer a free no-obligation consultation so that you can get answers to your questions and determine best option for you.
 Contact Us